 2. Class II Markings (Abbreviated, Full Rate).
 Use Class II Markings for short-term use when traffic is to be maintained in parallel lanes nominally in the same location as permanent lanes and where tapers or transitions are not required or other features will not likely divert traffic from the intended path.
 Class II Markings are limited to center lines, lane lines and gore markings defined as follows:

 a.
 Center Lines.
 Class II center lines consist of single, yellow 4-inch (100 mm) wide by a minimum of 4 feet (1.2 m) long dashes spaced at a maximum of 40 feet (12.0 m) intervals.
-No Passing Zones must be marked with Class I or Class III Markings or final markings within 3 calendar days per 614.11 H. 1.
-Passing Zones must be marked with Class I or Class III Markings or final markings within 14 calendar days per 614.11 H. 2.
+No Passing Zones must be marked with Class I or Class III Markings or final markings within 3 calendar days per 614.11.
+H. 1.
+Passing Zones must be marked with Class I or Class III Markings or final markings within 14 calendar days per 614.11.
+H. 2.

 b.
 Lane Lines.
 Class II lane lines consist of white 4-inch (100 mm) wide by a minimum of 4 feet (1.2 m) long dashes spaced at a maximum of 40 feet (12.0 m) intervals.
-Class II Lane Line Markings must be marked with Class I or Class III Markings or final markings within 14 calendar days per 614.11 H. 3.
+Class II Lane Line Markings must be marked with Class I or Class III Markings or final markings within 14 calendar days per 614.11.
+H. 3.

 c.
 Gore Markings.
 Class II gore markings are continuous, white 4-inch (100 mm) wide lines normally 50 to 100 feet in length placed at the theoretical gore of an exit ramp or diverging roadways.
-Class II Gore Markings must be marked with Class I or Class III Markings or final markings within 14 calendar days per 614.11 H. 3.
+Class II Gore Markings must be marked with Class I or Class III Markings or final markings within 14 calendar days per 614.11.
+H. 3.

 Computerized Data Logging Systems (DLS) are not required for Class II Markings.